kazheku/Change-default-audio-device/README.md

 **INSTALL cmdlet**

-I used this one: <a href="https://github.com/frgnca/AudioDeviceCmdlets" />
+I used this one: https://github.com/frgnca/AudioDeviceCmdlets